networknt/json-schema-validator/doc/custom-meta-schema.md

-# Customizing Meta-Schema and Vocabulary
+# Customizing Meta-Schema, Vocabulary, Keywords and Formats

 The meta-schema and vocabularies can be customized with appropriate configuration of the `JsonSchemaFactory` that is used to create instances of `JsonSchema`.